 So you’ve decided to commission a branded game.
-You’ve convinced you’re boss it’s a great idea, you’re clear about what to expect during the process and what sort of engagement to expect.
+You’ve convinced your boss it’s a great idea, you’re clear about what to expect during the process and what sort of engagement to expect.
 Congratulations, you are awesome.
-But what steps can you take to make sure your game performs its best?
+But what steps can you take to make sure your game performs at its best?

 1. Offer a prize incentive